SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/assign.md

 # Automatic assignment methods for requests

-For a request to be your responsibility, your name must appear in the request's **Owner** field.
-This can be set manually, for example when the [request is created][2].
+[!include[Owner](../includes/request-owner.md)] This can be set manually, for example when the [request is created][2].
 But it may also be the result of automatic assignment of requests.
 Such assignment depends on the category the request belongs to, and the assignment method specified for this category.

 ## Assignment methods